 241 retail employees are assaulted every day in the UK.
-How do we protect at risk workers?
+How do we protect the employee safety of at risk workers?

 A second large scale survey by BRC2 found that there were 41 incidents of abuse per 1,000 employees in 2014/2015.
 21 of these were violent and some even included the use of a weapon such as a knife or gun.
 And with many incidents going unreported, particularly in non-physical cases, accurate figures are likely to be much higher.